scrapinghub/scrapy-poet/docs/intro/pitfalls.rst

 **scrapy-poet**'s :class:`scrapy_poet.downloadermiddlewares.InjectionMiddleware`
 could be wasting precious compute resources to fulfill one or more dependencies that won't be used at all.
 Specifically, the ``page`` argument to the ``parse()`` method is not utilized.
-If there a million of images to be downloaded, then the the ``page`` instance is created a million times as well.
+If there are a million of images to be downloaded, then the ``page`` instance is created a million times as well.

 The following :class:`UserWarning` is emitted on such scenario: